| Crew resource management in general aviation for

 and accidents, where poor decision making and judgement were contributing

-The panel supported the proposition for a minimum
+factors.
+Evaluation of CRM Competency The panel supported the proposition for a minimum

 standard of CRM competency, however it strongly advocated that the